Meet the Band

 Our Tartan

 We wear the Bruce Tartan.
-One of the most renowned Scottish Clans, their origins are actually French, with Sir Robert de Brus coming to England during the Norman Conquest.
+One of the most renowned Scottish Clans, their origins are actually French, with the de Brus family coming to England during the Norman Conquest.